verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] Baghtoy kaay raagane, overtake kelaay vaaghane.
 - [ ] Being a son is a footnote.
 - [ ] It's gone to the next galaxy.
+- [ ] Certainty is my enemy.
+I'm all about doubt